diaopk/indent_converter/README.md

 # indent_converter
 A simple python script taking text file, python script ... and converting each line of the file into new line with required indentation.
+This script is personaly used by myself for talking note and writing python scripts.

 # Use
 ```